indexexchange/ix-library-adapters/seedtag/DOCUMENTATION.md

 ## Test Configuration
 The code bellow should perform an adRequest, return an adResponse, and print it in the body of the page.

-When using `"publisherToken":"0000-0000-01"` Seedtag adserver should always return a valid response
+When using `"publisherToken":"0000-0000-01"` Seedtag HB endpoint should always return a valid response
 ```javascript
 var endpoint = 'https://s.seedtag.com/c/hb/bid'
 var data =  {